junkurihara/rpxy-docs/content/_index.md

     subtitle="You can serve multiple domain names with a single instance of `rpxy`. `rpxy` routes multiple names to appropriate backend application servers while serving TLS connections."
   >}}
   {{< hextra/feature-card
-    title="Simple Configuration"
+    title="Post-Quantum Secure TLS"
-    subtitle="`rpxy` is designed to be simple and easy to configure.
-You can serve your domain names with just a few lines of configuration in TOML format."
+    subtitle="By default, `rpxy` supports the hybrid post-quantum secure key exchange for TLS 1.3, which is a widely-deployed IETF-draft algorithm.
+You can serve your domain names with the latest security features without any special setup."
   >}}
   {{< hextra/feature-card
     title="ACME Out of the Box"